-Amable Visitor-"And this is the
+hicago Inter-Ocean Amable Visitor-"And this is the Amania visitor-"And this is the baby, is it?

-'What proverb?"
-'Out of sight, out

-baby, is it?
 Why, it's the very image of its father."
 Cynical Uncle-"Well, it needn't mind that as long as it has good health."-Chicago Tribune.
-"That's the kind of weather profit for me," mentally observed the merchant, calmly charging a customer \$5 for a \$2 umbrella one rainy morning a day or two ago. - Buffalo Courier.
+"That's the kind of weather profit for me," mentally observed the mer-chant, calmly charging a customer \$5 for a \$2 umbrella one rainy morning a day or two ago. -- Buffalo Courier.
 Teacher-"The Prince was born when the battle of Leipzig took place.
 Now, who can tell me the date of his birth?"
-Pupil-"The 17th, 18th and 19th of October,"-Fliegenda Blact-

-Hazel-"Do you know, papa never knows when Tom goes home.
-The clock is always stopped when he calls," Ethel-"Dear me!
-Is he homely enough for that?"-Chicago Inter-Ocean.

-"My dear young woman, it is well known that intellectual women are not good-looking."
+Pupil--"The 17th, 18th and 19th of October."-Fliegende Blaetknows when Tom goes home.
+The clock is always stopped when he calls."
+Ethel-"Dear me!
+Is he homely enough for that?"-Chicago Inter- "My dear young woman, it is well known that intellectual women are not good-looking."
 "And how would you classify me?"
 "Why, you are not at all intellectual."
-"Oh, you flatterer !" -Fliegen le Blactter.

-Editor-"I regret, Mr. Barnstormer, that my paper referred to your starring trip as a 'starving one.'"
-Mr. Barnstormer - "Don't mention it.
-Your statement was absolutely correct."-New York Journal.
-May-"Are you still calling on Nel-
+"Oh, you flatterer!" -Fliegen le Blaetter.
+Editor-"I regret, Mr. Barnstormer, that my paper referred to your starring trip as a 'starving one.' " Mr. Barnstormer - "Don't mention it.
+Your statement was absolutely cor-rect."-New York Journal.
+May-"Are you still calling on Nellie Update?"
 Brother Jack-"Yes; she's a very bright girl."
-May-"She must be; I hear you don't need a light in the parlor when you and she are there."-Philadelphia Record, "Excuse me, sir," said the beggar,

-"but did you ever hear it said that money talks?"
+May-"She must be; I hear you don't need a light in the parlor when you and she are there."-Philadelphia Record.
+"Excuse me, sir," said the beggar, "but did you over hear it said that money talks?"
 "I have," said the wayfarer.
+"Well-er-would you wayfarer.
 "Well-er-would you mind letting me have a dime for a few minutes' chat?
-I'm awful lonesome." -Harper's Bazar.
+I'm awful lonecome." -Harper's Bazar.